wacncontent/CustomizeTool/addCommentOutput/articles/automation/automation-runbook-types.md

 - There are limitations using runbooks of different types as a child runbook.
 See [Child runbooks in Azure Automation](/documentation/articles/automation-child-runbooks/) for more information.

-## Next Steps
+## Next steps

 - To learn more about Graphical runbook authoring, see [Graphical authoring in Azure Automation](/documentation/articles/automation-graphical-authoring-intro/)
 - To understand the differences between PowerShell and PowerShell workflows for runbooks, see [Learning Windows PowerShell Workflow](/documentation/articles/automation-powershell-workflow/)
-- For more information on how to create or importa Runbook, see [Creating or Importing a Runbook](/documentation/articles/automation-creating-importing-runbook/)
+- For more information on how to create or import a Runbook, see [Creating or Importing a Runbook](/documentation/articles/automation-creating-importing-runbook/)